prabhic/llmtuts/CONTRIBUTING.md

    Further learning resources or related topics
    ```

-4. Suggested structure for HTML examples:
+4. Suggested structure for web explainers:
    - Clear header/title section
    - Introduction that explains the concept
    - Visual sections with diagrams or illustrations